Your rights will depend on the type of tenancy you have. For detailed information, please see your tenancy agreement

 Keeping a pet

-You do not need to get permission for pets you keep within your home like fish and reptiles, mice and hamsters - unless you have lots of them.
+You do not need permission to keep pets like those below, unless you have lots of them:

-We reserve the right to withdraw permission if a pet becomes a nuisance to neighbours, for example, dogs barking or owners not cleaning up behind them.
-If this happens you would need to re-home your pet.
+We reserve the right to withdraw permission if a pet becomes a nuisance to neighbours, for example dogs barking, cockerels crowing or owners not cleaning up behind them.

 You have the right to make improvements to your home, but you may need to seek permission from us first.